Coming up with original party entertainment ideas for your next party gets challenging the more parties we do.

 - Telling a scary story

-The perfect songs include well-known rock/pop songs, drinking songs, Christmas carols, campfire songs, chants.
+The simplest party entertainment ideas include well-known radio songs, drinking songs, Christmas carols, campfire songs, and chants.

-An outdoors hunt won’t require too much planning, as it’ll rely on players’ imaginations.
-Make sure to set a distance limit though.
+An outdoors hunt won’t require too much planning, as it’ll rely on players’ imaginations, but make sure to set a distance limit.

-- A successful hunt also needs: copies of the scavenger lists, pen, paper, stopwatch to time the game.
+A successful hunt also needs preparation including copies of the scavenger lists, pen, paper, and having a stopwatch to time the game.
 Players will need a digital camera or smartphone so let people know in advance to bring.

 This is the easiest of party entertainment ideas.
-A party without music is a party everyone leaves quickly from.
-Don’t be that party.
+A party without any music is a party everyone leaves quickly from.
+(Don’t be that party!)

-If you can afford it, hire a DJ or rope in a friend whose good with decks.
+If you can afford it, you can hire a DJ or rope in a friend whose good with decks.
 Make sure you brief them in the style of music you want for the night.